3 Wilmington, Delaware police officers injured by gunfire while responding to call

-Minutes later, a woman and a small child exited from the window.
+Minutes later, two women and a small child exited from the window.

 The Action Cam was at the scene around 6:20 a.m. as members of the SWAT unit entered the building through a third-floor window on the 2400 block of North Market Street, approximately eight hours since three Wilmington officers were shot at the same location.